adityameharia/ravel/fsm/README.md

 # fsm

-> NOTE: FSM stands for Finite State Machine
+> FSM stands for Finite State Machine

 The fsm package contains the `RavelFSM` and `Snapshot` structs that implements the [FSM](https://pkg.go.dev/github.com/hashicorp/raft#FSM) interface and